newhook/krisp-obsidian-sync/README.md

   - Processes the oldest meeting
   - Can be run repeatedly for testing templates
   - Does not mark meetings as synced

+- `--meeting <meeting-id>` - Process a specific meeting by ID
+  - Works with `--resummarize` to re-summarize a single meeting
+  - Works with `--resync` to re-sync a single meeting to Obsidian
+  - Useful for fixing issues with individual meetings

 ## How It Works